Advancing Marine Research: UWSAM Framework and UIIS10K Dataset for Precise Underwater Instance Segmentation: RELATED WORK

 Unlike terrestrial segmentation models, underwater instance segmentation faces unique challenges due to optical distortions that occur underwater, such as light scattering, refraction, and color attenuation \cite{Akkaynak_2017_CVPR}.
 These factors result in images that are often unclear, poor contrast, blurry, or with color distortion, posing difficulties for general segmentation models.
 This degradation can be quantitatively described by the SeaThru model \cite{SeaThru_2019_CVPR}:

 where channel $c \in \left \{ R, G, B\right \}$, $I_c$~is the image captured by the camera, $J_c$~is the scene radiance, $B^\infty_c$~is the veiling light, $\beta_c^D$~and $\beta^B_c$~controls are the light attenuation coefficient and backscattering coefficient of the image in RGB channel \cite{Akkaynak_2018_CVPR, DeepSeeColor_2023_ICRA}, and $z$~is the scene depth.
 In addition to quality degradation, marine organisms also display significant diversity in shape, size, and color \cite{UnderwaterOD1_2020_ECCV, UnderwaterOD2_2022_JOE}, all of which result in general models trained on terrestrial instance segmentation datasets not being able to achieve satisfactory results on underwater instance segmentation tasks.
 Therefore, the community has been focusing on annotating underwater segmentation datasets in recent years.
 The TrashCan dataset \cite{TrashCan_2020_arXiv}~focuses on marine environmental protection and provides annotated underwater trash images for training autonomous underwater vehicles (AUVs) detectors.
 The DeepFish dataset \cite{DeepFish_2022_IJCNN}~contains in-air fish images from wholesale fish markets for fish species classification and size estimation.
 The UIIS dataset \cite{WaterMask_2023_ICCV}~is the first generalized underwater instance segmentation dataset containing 4628 images in 7 categories with pixel-level annotations, thus encouraging the development of more accurate and context-sensitive segmentation solutions.
 The USIS10K dataset \cite{USISSAM_2024_ICML}~focuses on another variant of instance segmentation, underwater salient instance segmentation, and is designed to help segmentation models focus on segmenting valuable underwater salient objects.
 However, the above datasets are either designed for a particular task, or the number of annotations is insufficient.
 Since large-scale benchmark datasets play an essential role in developing underwater instance segmentation methods in the large model era, we constructed a new challenging dataset, called USIS10K, which covers 10,048 underwater images with fine-grained annotations for 10 categories of underwater instances.
 Compared to other existing datasets, our dataset is larger and has more diverse categories of objects.
+The refUDS dataset \cite{refUDS_2025_IF}~extends UIIS and USIS10K by pairing detailed textual descriptions of underwater images with their corresponding segmentation masks.
+This resource enables the development and training of models capable of jointly processing visual and linguistic inputs.